usnews/brightspot-cms/search.md

 ![](http://docs.brightspot.s3.amazonaws.com/search-guides-shot.png)

-## Bulk Edit
+## Bulk Editing

 Having selected some, or all content to edit, choosing Bulk Edit allows any fields to be overridden with new content.
-Simply add the new content and click Bulk Save
+Simply add the new content and click Bulk Save.

+Content can also be deleted in bulk.

 ![](http://docs.brightspot.s3.amazonaws.com/bulk-editing-2.1.png)
 </div>